She wanted to wear the beautiful outfit her grandma had brought from India, and of course, her sister wanted one too.

 -

-Then colour all the fondant you are going to need.
-Dip a toothpick in the gel colour and then rub it onto the piece of fondant you want to colour.
-Then knead until uniformly combined.
-Alternatively, you can purchase coloured fondant and just use what you need.
+Colour all the fondant needed.
+Dip a toothpick into the gel colour, then rub it onto the piece of fondant to be tinted.
+Knead until the colour is evenly combined.
+Alternatively, use ready-coloured fondant.

 Decorations